 🖐️ Try this: Connect a parent story to a sub-story

-The synchronous nature of send to story
+The synchronous nature of Send to Story

-When a parent story reaches a send to story action in its run, it pauses and waits for the sub-story to complete.
+When a parent story reaches a Send to Story action in its run, it pauses and waits for the sub-story to complete.
 The sub-story runs its entire workflow, from entry action to exit action, and then returns control to the parent.
 This synchronous behavior is important to understand because it means:

 The parent story won't continue until the sub-story finishes.